-People often talk about outdoor air quality and how it affects our health — but did you know that poor indoor air quality can be just as detrimental?
+People often talk about outdoor air quality and how it affects our health—but poor indoor air quality can be just as detrimental.
 Poor indoor air quality can cause or contribute to the development of infections, lung cancer and chronic lung diseases, according to the American Lung Association.

 “Mold, dust mites, insect feces and other particles in the air can trigger allergies and asthma attacks,” says Janice Nolen, assistant vice president of the American Lung Association in Washington, D.C.

 If you want to improve indoor air quality, keep sources of pollution out of the home by ensuring you have good ventilation, both into and out of the house, Nolen explains.
 “A lot of mold, bacteria and other pollutants need moisture to grow.
 So keeping humidity levels below 50% and fixing leaks can help reduce risks,” she says.

 Another way homeowners can maintain healthy indoor air quality is by making sure their HVAC system (heating, ventilation and air conditioning) has filters with the recommended MERV (minimum efficiency reporting value), and that they are clean and operating effectively.

 The MERV rating chart was designed by the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) in the ’80s to rate how efficiently a filter captures particles of different sizes.
 Every filter has a MERV rating that ranges from 1 (least efficient) to 16 (extremely efficient).
 Sears sells filters that go up to a high-efficiency MERV 13 rating.
 In fact, Sears PartsDirect has a program that can automatically ship filters to you, making it easy to remember to change them out every few months.

 Choosing the right filter depends on your home and your goals.
 There are four categories of MERV filters to choose from.